meghna-sk/Appraisal_Form_CRUD/README.md

 # Appraisal-Form
   A single-page application for filling Employee Appraisal Forms.
-## Features
-  1. Fill a new form
-  2. View all filled records
-  3. Search for an entry by id
-  4. Edit or delete any record
-  5. View any form filled and print a pdf copy of it
+Can perform all CRUD operations
 ## Tools used
   1. MongoDB
   2. NodeJS